From Singleton Obstacles to Clutter: Translation Invariant Compositional Avoid Sets: Introduction

-This paper studies that question for deterministic obstacle avoidance under translation invariant dynamics.
+This paper studies whether learned value functions can be reused in such cluttered environments for deterministic obstacle avoidance under translation invariant dynamics.
 Our starting point is an avoid side travel cost HJ formulation in which the running cost is zero outside an obstacle and strictly negative inside it.
 A key consequence of this formulation is that the resulting value function is non positive everywhere, equals zero exactly outside the avoid set, and is strictly negative exactly on the avoid set.
 This zero outside structure is what enables the reuse principle developed in this paper: outside the unavoidable region of a given obstacle copy, the translated value contributes exactly zero and therefore does not distort the composition.
 Under translation invariance, we show that the value function of any translated obstacle is obtained by translating a single template value function.

 This translation property yields a natural composition rule for cluttered environments: translate the singleton template value to each obstacle location and take the pointwise minimum.
 We prove that the negative set of this singleton-composed value is exactly the union of the translated single obstacle avoid sets.
 In general, this union need not equal the true clutter avoid set, because individually feasible single obstacle avoidance maneuvers may be mutually incompatible when several obstacles are present simultaneously.
 Accordingly, singleton composition is not an exact replacement for the full clutter solve, but a conservative inner certificate of the true clutter avoid set.